 This Computer Science/Information Technology certificate program is designed primarily for the student in the work environment seeking to become computer literate through a non-degree course of study.
 A certificate will be awarded to students completing the courses with a cumulative average of 2.0 or higher.
-This curriculum provides a basic core of hardware and software courses with 15 additional CSIT elective courses designed to address needs in preparing the student for advancement in the work environment or to the next level of computer science study.
+This curriculum provides a basic core of hardware and software courses with 12 additional CSIT elective courses designed to address needs in preparing the student for advancement in the work environment or to the next level of computer science study.

+- 4 cr.
+CSIT 165: Programming I

+- 4 cr.
+CSIT 166: Programming II

 - 3 cr.
-CSIT 160: Introduction to Visual Basic or CSIT 171: Computer Programming I (C++) - 3 cr.
-CSIT 140: Intro. to Computer Organization - 3 cr.
-MATH 151: A Survey of Mathematics or MATH 171: Finite Mathematics or MATH 181: Introduction to Probability or higher - 3 cr.
-CSIT 161: Advanced Visual Basic or CSIT 172: Computer Programming II - 3 cr.
-CSIT 213: Database Management - 3 cr.
-ENGL 151: English I - 3 cr.
-200 Level Computer Science Elective - 12 cr.
-CSIT 115 or higher: Computer Science Electives 33 cr.
+MATH 151: A Survey of Mathematics or MATH 171: Finite Mathematics or MATH 181 or higher: Introduction to Probability

+- 3 cr.
+CSIT 213: Database Management

+- 3 cr.
+ENGL 151: English I

+- 3 cr.
+200 Level Computer Science Elective

+- 9 cr.
+CSIT 115 or higher: Computer Science Electives